mikej/starting_points/README.md

 It's designed to get people new to katas to step 1 quickly!

-So far it has starting code for Ruby and Python
+So far it has starting code for Ruby, Python and C#

 You can find out a bit more about the idea of code kata from this [Wikipedia article][1].